ThomasCoudert/MR-WAVES-public/README.md

 # MR-WAVES
 MR Water-diffusion And Vascular Effects Simulations tools.
 Can be used for Magnetic Resonance Fingerprinting.

+Developed at the Grenoble Institute Neurosciences (GIN) in the Neuroimaging Team.

+by : Thomas Coudert, Maitê Marçal, Aurélien Delphin, Antoine Barrier, Benjamin Lemasson and Thomas Christen.

 # PRE/POST contrast agent MRvF example:
 ## Intra-voxel magnetic field distributions